tkdhanasekar/kaniyam-devops-course-materials/DevOps/Docker/bananaapp.md

-## app1
+## app2

-### creating app1 from Docker file
+### creating app2 from Docker file

-create directory apple and navigate to the directory
+create directory banana and navigate to the directory
 ```
-$ mkdir apple && cd apple
+$ mkdir banana && cd banana
 ```
 create the Dockerfile
 ```